LLMA4OpenMP/LLMA4OpenMP_tests/NAS_LLMA4OpenMP/README.md

 To test these programs, clone the [LLNL/AutoParBench](https://github.com/LLNL/AutoParBench) repository, it contains the environments needed for compilation.

+Enter the "AutoParBench" folder.

-You can make a copy of any folder inside the "benchmarks" folder, for example, Autopar.
-And copy each ".c" file to its corresponding location, like bt.c to "benchmark/the_folder_you_copied/NPB3.0-omp-c/BT/bt.c"
+You can make a copy of the "sequential" folder inside the "benchmarks" folder, for example, "cp -r benchmarks/sequential benchmarks/test".
+And copy each ".c" file to its corresponding location, for example, copy "bt.c" to "benchmarks/test/NPB3.0-omp-c/BT/bt.c"

-Then copy the "make.def" to "benchmark/the_folder_you_copied/NPB3.0-omp-c/config/make.def"
+Then copy the "make.def" to "benchmarks/test/NPB3.0-omp-c/config/make.def"

 Then you can compile and run the code.
-(AutoParBench defaults to class A when compiling, you can change that in "benchmark/the_folder_you_copied/NPB3.0-omp-c/Makefile")
+(AutoParBench defaults to class A when compiling, you can change that in "benchmarks/test/NPB3.0-omp-c/Makefile")

 ```bash
 mkdir bin